FlockOfBirds/data-source-helper/README.md

 ```
 import DataSourceHelper from "DataSourceHelper"
 ```
-* Initialize the dataSourceHelper once you've a listview
+* Initialize the dataSourceHelper once you have a listview
 ```
 try {
     this.dataSourceHelper = new DataSourceHelper(targetNode, ListView, this.props.friendlyId, DataSourceHelper.VERSION)